 This ginger and carrot stir-fry is a weeknight meal made with matchsticks of (you guessed it!) ginger and carrot along with pork, ginger, chiles, and soy sauce.
 A Chinese inspired tangle of ingredients that’s easy, healthy, and on the table in half an hour.

 There’s nothing wallflowerish about the warming potency of ginger.
 The tongue-tingling, sinus-clearing, tummy-settling, breathtakingly rollercoaster-like rhizome lends oomph even in small doses, let alone in large quantities as in this stir-fry.
 Those with an unabashed thing for its gingery zing will swoon to this recipe’s zippadeedooda.
 If you’re not an unabashed devotee of ginger, bear in mind that the carrots’ sweetness tones the potency of the ginger down a notch or three.
 And those not so into pork will find that situation easily remedied as it can be omitted if you desire; the dish will lack a little of its savory complexity though none of its warmth.–Jeffrey Alford and Naomi Duguid

 Ginger and Carrot Stir-Fry

 - 25 M

 Recipe Testers Reviews

-This stir fry was fabulous, the sweetness of carrots with the spice of ginger brought together with red chile pepper and Szechuan peppercorns was amazing.
+This ginger and carrot stir-fry was fabulous.
+The sweetness of carrots with the spice of ginger brought together with red chile pepper and Szechuan peppercorns was amazing.
 I loved the sauce and poured it over brown jasmine rice.
-The dish was warm and comforting, I would definitely make it again.
+The dish was warm and comforting.
+I would definitely make it again.